-Understanding the customer is critical to effective and efficient service delivery.
-To that end, the 2020 U.S. Census must include in its questionnaire military service information.
-This critical data set, which was abandoned in the 2010 census, wherein, status is no longer connected in the decennial questionnaire, is an issue of extreme urgency and importance and warrants Congressional attention as census questions are in development.
+Understanding the market is critical to effective and efficient service delivery.
 Census data drives the predictive models that assist both VA and SDVAs to better serve our veterans.
+For example, in Nebraska, the State I know best, we have received State funding to expand services at our Eastern Nebraska Veterans Home in part to the predicted growth of the veteran population in Sarpy County identified in the VA's population models.
 States leverage these models and data to make informed budget decisions.
 For States with constitutionally mandated balanced budgets, timely, accurate, and predictive information is vital for providing efficient and effective service.
-NASDVA urges Congress and VA to intervene with the US Census to obtain military service information.
+NASDVA urges Congress and VA to continue to work with the US Census to obtain military service information and demographic data.